dshoreman/nextshot/README.md

 # To use in Sway
 sudo pacman -S --asdeps grim slurp wl-clipboard yad

+# To use in KDE w/ Wayland
+sudo pacman -S --asdeps wl-clipboard yad spectacle
 ```

 For more information on dependencies, run `nextshot --deps` after install.